MohJumper/VisualAduitoryModality/README.md

 # what are the problems?
 0.1. everytime I run the code, I get differnt results ?
 1. I am getting different numbers then the results from excel using function "averageifs" found in the  "mastersheet_demo_updated"
-2. I need to create a victor for this table of the means to be able to plot all these results?
+2. I need to create a vector for this table of the means to be able to plot all these results?
 3. I need to calculate the coefficient of variation (CV)

 # Attached files: